-Another influence that was not mentioned
+7. Another influence that was not mentioned

 You may have indicated that another factor has the most impact on your fatigue.
-Maybe it's your job or your partner.
+Maybe it's your job, your partner, or lack of acknowledgement by other people.
 If there is another important influence, it is imperative that you solve this problem.